zowe/zowe.github.io/README.md

 This repo aligns with the general [Zowe project role definitions](https://github.com/zowe/zlc/blob/master/process/roles.md) and [License and Copyright guidance](https://github.com/zowe/zlc/blob/master/process/LicenseAndCopyrightGuidance.md)

+Note: If your build script, after applying changes & doing a reload, is yielding an incorrect-looking UI, you could automate the closing & restarting of the script.
+Something like in Bash, `while true; do timeout 25s bundle exec jekyll serve; done`

 ## Governance

 Committers to this repo are defined in the [COMMITTERS.csv](COMMITTERS.csv) file.
 You can request to the committers to become a committer after having successful commits to this repo.
 Committers are approved by an affirmative vote of the majority of committers.